Electromagnetic Fields Impact Tree and Plant Growth

 Electromagnetic (EMF) frequencies have been found to alter the growth and development of plants.
 Studies on wireless EMF frequencies have found physiological and morphological changes, increased micronuclei formation, altered growth as well as adverse cell characteristics such as thinner cell walls and smaller mitochondria.
 Electromagnetic exposure results in biochemical changes Research shows that plants perceive and respond to electromagnetic fields and are a good model to study the biological effects of exposure.

+The study “Radiofrequency radiation injures trees around mobile phone base stations ” presented a long term field monitoring study that found electromagnetic radiation from mobile phone masts is harmful to trees.
 Documentation of tree damage from base stations is made visible in the Report “Tree Damage Caused by Mobile phone base stations” in which he states, “RF radiation effects on plants have not been considered.
 In the Explosive Proliferation of the diverse wireless communication technologies across the entire environment and almost all areas of life, this represents an uncovered risk” (Breunig, 2017).

 Note: EMFs also have been shown to alter the behavior of bees and birds.